Precisionist (horse): Race career

-In 1986, Precisionist won the Woodward Stakes over Lady's Secret (eventual Horse of the Year).
-In the fall, Precisionist and Turkoman were the heavy favorites for the Breeders' Cup Classic but he ran second and third respectively to upset winner, Skywalker.
+In 1986, he won the Woodward Stakes over Lady's Secret (eventual Horse of the Year).
+In the fall, he and Turkoman were the heavy favorites for the Breeders' Cup Classic but ran third and second respectively to upset winner Skywalker.

-In 1988, overcoming both the 20-month layoff and a fracture to his left foreleg that was repaired with a pin, Precisionist set the current one-mile track record at Del Mar Racetrack in 1:33 1/5.
+In 1988, overcoming a 20-month layoff and a fracture to his left foreleg that was repaired with a pin, Precisionist set the current one-mile track record at Del Mar Racetrack in 1:33 1/5.
 William Donovan handled training duties for Precisionist's final start when he finished twelfth in the 1988 Sunny Isle Handicap at Calder Race Course.

 Stud career

 Retired initially at age 6, Precisionist proved nearly sterile, siring only four offspring in three foal crops.
 He produced three daughters and a son, all started and two were winners; none were stakes winners.
 His progeny earned a total of $34,230.
 He managed to become a one-time proven dam-sire when his daughter, Preciseness, produced the graded stakes winner Dawn Again, and his granddaughters had several stakes performers.

+Due to his inability to effectively produce offspring, the Herod sire line became extinct in North America.